Denis2054/Transformers-for-NLP-2nd-Edition/README.md

 A good understanding of NLP, Python, and deep learning is required to benefit most from this book.
 Many platforms covered in this book provide interactive user interfaces, which allow readers with a general interest in NLP and AI to follow several chapters of this book.

-Table of Contents
+# Table of Contents<br>
-What are Transformers?
+1.What are Transformers?<br>
-Getting Started with the Architecture of the Transformer Model Fine-Tuning BERT models
+2.Getting Started with the Architecture of the Transformer Model<br>
+3.Fine-Tuning BERT models<br>
-Pretraining a RoBERTa Model from Scratch
+4.Pretraining a RoBERTa Model from Scratch<br>
-Downstream NLP Tasks with Transformers
+5.Downstream NLP Tasks with Transformers<br>
-Machine Translation with the Transformer
+6.Machine Translation with the Transformer<br>
-The Rise of Suprahuman Transformers with GPT-3 Engines Applying Transformers to Legal and Financial Documents for AI Text Summarization Matching Tokenizers and Datasets
+7.The Rise of Suprahuman Transformers with GPT-3 Engines<br>
+8.Applying Transformers to Legal and Financial Documents for AI Text Summarization<br>
+9.Matching Tokenizers and Datasets<br>
-Semantic Role Labeling with BERT-Based Transformers Let Your Data Do the Talking: Story, Questions, and Answers Detecting Customer Emotions to Make Predictions Analyzing Fake News with Transformers
+10.Semantic Role Labeling with BERT-Based Transformers<br>
+11.Let Your Data Do the Talking: Story, Questions, and Answers<br>
+12.Detecting Customer Emotions to Make Predictions<br>
+13.Analyzing Fake News with Transformers<br>
-Interpreting Black Box Transformer Models
+14.Interpreting Black Box Transformer Models<br>
-From NLP to Task-Agnostic Transformer Models
+15.From NLP to Task-Agnostic Transformer Models<br>
-The Emergence of Transformer-Driven Copilots
+16.The Emergence of Transformer-Driven Copilots<br>
-Appendix I: Terminology of Transformer Models
+Appendix I: Terminology of Transformer Models<br>
-Appendix II: Hardware Constraints for Transformer Models N.B.
-Additional chapters to be confirmed upon publication
+Appendix II: Hardware Constraints for Transformer Models<br>
+And more!